-Having a myopic focus on market entry strategies prevents companies from creating a reference class of similar business plan and market entry decision in the past.
+Having a myopic focus on market entry strategies prevents companies from creating a reference class of similar business plans and market entry decisions in the past.
 While formulating market entry strategies companies must consider these factors which are strong predictors of success in an international market entry strategy:

-Size of entry relative to minimum efficient scale
+Size of entry relative to the minimum efficient scale

 Relatedness to the market

 Companies whose current portfolio is more related to the market they plan to enter into have greater chances of gaining a strong foothold in the market.
 There should be a thoughtful assessment that examines the degrees of difference between the potential market and the current portfolio.

 In some cases first movers have the advantage over laggard rivals in some cases, diversifying and greenfield companies are on very different entry clocks.
 Early greenfield entrants often lose out to experienced players that diversify into the market later.